-$reve{\Omega}$ An example - Anna
+An example - Anna

-Anna is 94, lives in Beckenham and is frail with physical care needs.
-Her daughter, Susie, wants Anna to move nearer to her home on the south coast.
+Anna is 94, lives in Beckenham and has dementia.
+Her daughter, Susie, wants Anna to move nearer to her home.

-So Susie finds a care home that can meet Anna's needs which has a vacancy five miles from her home in Worthing.
+So Susie finds a care home that can meet Anna's needs which has a vacancy five miles from her home.

-The weekly local authority rate for care homes for people with dementia for the Worthing area - set by West Sussex County Council - is £625.00.
+The weekly local authority rate for care homes for people with dementia for the area is £690.00.

-As the local authority rate for Worthing is £80.00 per week lower than the Bromley rate, Bromley Council would only pay £625.00 per week for that placement.
+As the local authority rate is £80.00 per week lower than the Bromley rate, Bromley Council would only pay £690.00 per week for that placement.